6 tips to set up your new Nest or Ring smart doorbell

 Connect to your home hub

-If you have a Google Home or Amazon Echo, you can connect your doorbell to them so you can view your front door camera on your TV or Echo Show and use them answer the door remotely.
+If you have a Google Home ($99 at Walmart) or Amazon Echo, you can connect your doorbell to them so you can view your front door camera on your TV or Echo Show and use them answer the door remotely.

 For Alexa, all you need to do is enable the Ring or Nest Camera skill and set it up through the Alexa app.